 There are some places in the Midwest where it seems the wind never stops blowing.
 This abundance makes wind a prime renewable energy resource.
-At Great River Energy, we purchase the electric output from six wind projects in Minnesota, one in Iowa and one in North Dakota totaling 468 megawatts (MW).
+At Great River Energy, we purchase the electric output from six wind projects in Minnesota, two in North Dakota and one in Iowa totaling 669 megawatts (MW).
 In addition, a 166-foot tall, 200-kilowatt wind turbine produces renewable energy for our Platinum LEED-certified headquarters facility in Maple Grove, Minn.
 The turbine produces approximately 5 percent of the building’s annual energy needs.

 The Trimont Area Wind Farm is located in southwestern Minnesota near one of our natural gas-fired peaking plants – Lakefield Junction Station.
 It’s important to note that only 1 to 2 percent of those 8,900 acres is impacted by the wind farm.
 The farmland underneath the 67 wind turbines is still used for growing corn and soybeans.